-It is the day that celebrates the signing of the Waitangi Treaty in 1840 at the original home of James Busby at Waitangi.
-The building is now known as Treaty House.
+Waitangi Day is held every 6 February to celebrate the signing of the Waitangi Treaty in 1840 at the home of James Busby at Waitangi.

-The treaty was signed by some Māori chiefs and representatives of the British Crown and was three pronged in that it gave the Māori people the same rights as the British; it recognised Māori ownership of their lands and some other properties; and it established a British Governor of New Zealand.
+The Waitangi Treaty was signed by Māori chiefs and representatives of the British Crown and was three pronged in that it gave the Māori people the same rights as the British; it recognised Māori ownership of their lands and some other properties; and it established a British Governor of New Zealand.

 The day the treaty was signed is considered the founding day of New Zealand, although the day was not commemorated until around 1934.
 It didn’t become a public holiday until after 1954.
 Since then the name changed to New Zealand Day for a period then, in 1976, its name changed back to Waitangi Day.